Viggo Mortensen (Daylight) Daylight

 Nord is the film's thesis statement about confidence without competence

-Nord enters the film through a boardroom scene -- executives pitch him a Super Bowl advertising buy for his "Territory: Beyond" adventure brand, sales down twelve percent.
-He is a man who has commodified risk, selling courage as lifestyle content.
-When the tunnel traps the survivors, Nord's instinct is to perform: he identifies the mid-river passage, he organizes followers, he mocks Kit as a "gutless paramedic."
+Nord enters the film through a boardroom scene -- executives pitch him a Super Bowl advertising buy for his "Territory: Beyond" adventure brand, sales down twelve percent.1 He is a man who has commodified risk, selling courage as lifestyle content.
+When the tunnel traps the survivors, Nord's instinct is to perform: he identifies the mid-river passage and rallies the survivors,b12 b18 mocking Kit as he goes.2

 "Viggo Mortensen's character tries his rescue but fails miserably, given his billing." — JoBlo